antaresproject/docs/docs/services/twig.md

 ## Filter's Structure

-The filter has a structure similar to the function, and its use predominantly focuses on reduction of results in saved variables, strings' decoration, etc. An exemplary method that defines a new filter:
+The filter has a structure which is similar to the function, and its use predominantly focuses on reduction of results in saved variables, strings' decoration, etc. An exemplary method defining a new filter:

 ```php
 /**